jebaum/sudoku/README.md

 ## TODO
- * combine the eliminate and lastpossible functions, currently there's lots of repeated loops

  * have solver work on a copy of the gameboard instead of modifying the original

  * all the todo markers in the files